Visitor’s Guide to Washington Hospital

 or any other substance such as marijuana cigarettes, e-cigarettes, pipes,

-campus is strictly prohibited.
+and cigars -- is strictly prohibited.

-volunteers, we have implemented security measures that include:
+For everyone's safety, we have implemented security measures that include:

 - All personal items, such as backpacks, purses and totes, are subject to

-search.
-We appreciate your cooperation with the security person outside
+search; we appreciate your cooperation with the security person outside

-the main Hospital lobby
+the Main Hospital lobby

-lobby.
-Visible visitor badges must be worn at all times while in the Hospital
+visible visitor badges must be worn at all times while in the Hospital

 Consideration for the comfort and safety of our patients is our first priority.